MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 For more info, see [Using Device Interfaces](../wdf/using-device-interfaces.md).

-When a component sends requests to a handle opened on this device interface, your device driver receives I/O requests.
+When a user-mode application sends requests to a handle opened on a device interface with a reference string, your client driver receives I/O requests.
 You can use [WDF queue objects](../wdf/framework-queue-objects.md) to handle the incoming I/O requests.

 ### Finishing device initialization